HeflerDev/CSStack/README.md

   half of your HTML is destined for classes.
 </p>
 <p>
-  CSStack is a small-scale CSS Grid framework built in SASS focused on the construction of the page structure.
+  CSStack is a tiny CSS Grid framework built in SASS focused on the construction of the page structure.
   It is simple and easy-to-use, aiming to keep the CSS only for styling(fonts, colors...) and polluting it with less lines.
 </p>